-• The article is a systematic review comparing known treatment models on denture stomatitis (DS) based on 67 relevant articles of the subjects.
+The article is a systematic review comparing known treatment models on denture stomatitis (DS) based on 67 relevant articles of the subjects.
 These treatment models included using antifungal medications (local and systemic), disinfectant/cleaners, such as chlorhexidine and more on DS.
-I picked this article because it seemed like a great analysis of the two options the patient was trying to choose.
+I picked this article because it seemed like a great analysis between antifungals and chlorhexidine rinse treatments.